openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 constructed from these types, and also literals of these types.

-A compile-time error occurs if any other type, or literal of any other type is used in place of this type.
+A compile-time error occurs if any other type, or literal of any other type is used in place of this type:

-There are no restrictions on the type *V*.

 .. index::
    record utility type